 For smaller groups, consider setting the pairings up in advance like you see below.
 It also allows you to control cookie numbers if you bought limited amounts.

 In addition to the custom confetti, Brenda handmade these adorable cookie-themed wine markers complete with the Girl Scout sash.
 You can use them to help guests keep track of their glass or you can set them up to label the pairings like I did here.

 A quick note on the floral!
 I used to be terrified of working with flowers, but one of my favorite bloggers, Katie, has inspired me with her floral tutorials on Instagram!
 Check her out at @tulsadetails.
 I grabbed a bouquet of daisies at Trader Joes, along with another fun green flower and some baby's breath.
 It only cost me $10 and I used dollar store vases to create five arrangements.
 I also had enough leftover to fill a large vase as well.
 You can see my other attempt at floral from this Dr. Seuss Baby Shower.
 I am no professional florist, but I love adding fresh flowers to events!

 Final Touch: A DIY Banner

 If you are a regular reader of the blog, you know I am a fan of a fun banner.
-Just see my round-up of bars last year to get an idea!
+Just see my 2017 round-up of bars to get an idea!
 For another little DIY detail, I grabbed a green tassel banner from Dollar Tree ($1) and printed copies of vintage Girl Scout cookie adds I found online.
 I glued them to kraft cardstock and cut a boarder.
-This is the same concept as the Love Periodic Table banner I recently made for Valentine's Day.
+I used the same concept to make a Love Periodic Table banner for Valentine's Day.
 It's simple and you can do this for all kinds of themes!

 All you do is add on the vintage ads with mini clothespins!
 It was such a hit with the troop leader, she took it home to display at future cookie booths!